trptcolin/toga/README.md

-Clojandra
+Toga
 =========

-A Cassandra client for Clojure
+A Cassandra client wrapper for Clojure

-Introduction
+What is Toga?
 =====

-Clojandra allows your Clojure code to communicate with Cassandra via its Thrift API.
+Toga allows your Clojure code to communicate with Cassandra via its Thrift API.

 It is ALPHA software.
-Clojandra should not be used, and has not been used, in production, by anyone...
+Toga has not been used in production, by anyone...
 Yet.  :)

 While this client is intended to allow simple access to Cassandra, a working knowledge of Cassandra is essential to getting up and running.
-There are a couple of excellent articles that you should study and understand before trying to use Clojandra to work with your data:
+There are a couple of excellent articles that you should study and understand before trying to use Toga to work with your data:

 * http://wiki.apache.org/cassandra/GettingStarted
 * http://arin.me/blog/wtf-is-a-supercolumn-cassandra-data-model